RadoXF1122/Unofficial-Alan-Becker-Desktop-Stickmans-Interactive-Python-Pack-/readme.md

 This character pack was not made in the Shimeji program.
 It was built completely from scratch by writing code in Python.

 ⚠️ Disclaimer: This is an UNOFFICIAL, non-commercial, fan-made project.
 All rights to the characters and universe belong to Alan Becker.
-⚠️If you have a weak computer (a potato PC), DO NOT use Hazard nuclear blast
+⚠️Warning(veri important) If you have a weak computer (a potato PC), DO NOT use Hazard nuclear blast
 ===============================================================================